wsnedy/pytorch-retinanet/README.md

 supported dataset.

 ## Results of RetinaNet
-Now, I get the result using COCOAPI, the training AP is 29.9, compare to 34.0 in the original paper, it's not good.
+Now, I get the result using COCOAPI, the training AP is 32.3, compare to 34.0 in the original paper, it's not good enough.
 I will figure out where the problem is.

 ## Getting Started